bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

 # symfony/app/config/parameters.yml

 # your db host is the container in your docker environment
-# run "docker network inspect songbird_default" if unsure
+# run "docker network inspect songbird_mynet" if unsure
-database_host: 172.18.0.2
+database_host: 172.25.0.2

 # your db credentials is based on what you have in the .env file
 # run "docker-compose config" if unsure